charlesnmcdowell/Jackedin/Chapter_4_The_Silicon_Ouroboros.md

 The Ouroboros.

 The company wasn't just automating tasks.
 It was eating itself.
-It was shedding its human skin—Imani, Sarah, Jayden—to grow leaner, colder, faster.
+It was shedding its human skin—Imani, Sarah, Kevin—to grow leaner, colder, faster.

 And now it wanted inside her head.